-Trinity recognizes the value of sustaining relationships with members of the faculty who have retired.
-Full-time Category A faculty who have taught for ten or more years receive the rank of "professor emerita/us" upon retirement, and this status confers certain rights and privileges as described in the Faculty Retirement Policy.
+Trinity College recognizes the value of sustaining relationships with members of the faculty who have retired.
+Full-time Category A faculty who have taught for ten or more years receive the rank of "professor emerita/us" upon retirement, and this status confers certain rights and privileges as described in Section XI on Faculty Retirement.
+For other retired faculty personnel, continuing opportunities to participate in the life of the College, access the library and other benefits are described in Section XI on Faculty Retirement.